 1 = The EUSART1 transmit buffer contains at least one unoccupied space bit 1 BCL1IF: MSSP1 Bus Collision Interrupt Flag bit

 0 = The EUSART1 transmit buffer is currently full.
-The application firmware should not write to TXxREG again, until more room becomes available in the transmit buffer.
+The application firmware should not write to TXxREG.

 1 = A bus collision was detected (must be cleared in software)

 0 = No bus collision was detected